How to Train Clients With a Hip Replacement | Exercise.com Learn: Your Fitness Business Resource

 To train clients with a hip replacement, it’s important that you’re not only well-versed in hip replacements, but that you have the tools in place to make your training as effective as possible; that’s where personal training software comes into play.

-By taking advantage of the features that personal training software has to offer, you can train clients with hip replacements in a way that works for them, not against them.
+By taking advantage of the features that the best personal trainer software has to offer, you can train clients with hip replacements in a way that works for them, not against them.

 How to Train Clients With a Hip Replacement